johnlpage/MongoSyphon/README.md

 mysql> exit
 ```

-Now we have a three table schema each _owner_ havs 0 or more pets, each _pet_ has exactly one _species_ from a small list.
+Now we have a three table schema each _owner_ has 0 or more pets, each _pet_ has exactly one _species_ from a small list.

 ```
 >cat owners.js